Cats

 Cats Are Autonomous Beings

-Believe it or not: But cats are freer than you think; they are autonomous beings.
+Believe it or not, cats are freer than you think; they are autonomous beings.
 This means that they need you just as much as you need them.

-You cannot play your favorite “fetch the ball” thing with your cat; while a dog will immediately leap to get the thing, a cat would look into your eyes as though you said something extremely stupid.
+You cannot play your favorite “fetch the ball” with your cat; while a dog will immediately leap to get the thing.
+A cat would look into your eyes as though you said something extremely stupid.

 Equality is the key here.
 In order to win a cat’s heart and trick her into loyalty, you need to first take the role of a caretaker and provider.

-With time cats will learn to appreciate this and return with affection if not loyalty.
+With time, cats will learn to appreciate this and respond with affection, if not loyalty.

 A Cat’s Kind of Loyalty

-Cats are already loyal to their owners, but the biased dog-people are not willing to understand it?
+Cats are already loyal to their owners, but some biased dog people are not willing to understand it.

 Here is this thing – reverting to the cat psychology’s maze – cats are loyal in their own different ways.